 Licenses that merely require an attribution are often referred to as permissive licenses

-Usecase: Data where naming of the authors and/or copyright holders is required, e.g. "input and result data".
+Usecase: Data for which naming of the authors and/or copyright holders is required, e.g. "input and result data".
 Note: The holder of database rights under EU law is the investor, not the author.
 The same is true for works made for hire in the US.

 Openness: Open and suitable for acedemic work.